When Reilly Kons is asked what year he is in college, it is not an easy answer.

-The 3-year program allows students to save a whole year’s tuition, room and board – about 25 percent – towards their undergraduate degree.
+The three-year program allows students to save a whole year’s tuition, room and board – about 25 percent – towards their undergraduate degree.
 That’s one less year of paying for school, and one more year of earning money in the workforce.

 Thomas College Provost Thomas Edwards sees the program as a great opportunity for students.

-“The 3-Year Bachelor’s breaks down the traditional barriers of time and space for highly motivated students,” he said.
+“The Three-Year Bachelor’s breaks down the traditional barriers of time and space for highly motivated students,” he said.
 “It makes college more affordable without sacrificing quality.
 Students still get the full college experience, inside and outside the classroom, but they are just moving ahead toward their futures at a faster pace.”

-Because the program has proved so successful, in 2017, the College will expand its 3-year Bachelor’s program beyond majors in the business fields to include Arts and Sciences majors as well.
+Because the program has proved so successful, in 2017, the College will expand its three-year Bachelor’s program beyond majors in the business fields to include Arts and Sciences majors as well.
 Students in programs such as Psychology, Criminal Justice, Communications and Political Science will be able to join the program beginning in the Fall of 2017.

 Kons will graduate in May, one year earlier than most of his peers, as part of the first Kiest-Morgan Scholar Program class to graduate.
 But his success is not just limited to the classroom.